wert007/chess_checker_telegram_bot/README.md

 [BoardSheet, PieceSheet, ChessBoardSheet] and generate_... functions), create your token with BotFather in telegram and put the token in token.txt and build it all with rustup.
-The code is admittedly really bad commented, since this was just a simple side project for myself with little intention to be published.
-Maybe I will add some over time.
+~~The code is admittedly really bad commented, since this was just a simple side project for myself with little intention to be published.
+Maybe I will add some over time.~~ _I added comments to all files except src/chessboard.rs.
+The code is actually quite bad at quite some places..
+Maybe I will deliver the last missing comments.
+I added those because I've seen another uncommented project, which I didn't like.
+I'm sure something like this will happen again.._

 If not just create an issue if you don't understand something and I'll try to answer asap.

 ## The commands